gronlund/regnskaber/README.md

 ==========

 This is a Python3 module for downloading financial statements from the Danish Business Authority (Erhvervsstyrelsen).
+This is a fork from our initial project since Jesper is no longer working on it.
+So far only a few changes has been made, most importantly that the elasticsearch package is updated since the elasticsearch server was.

 There are two primary features:
 ``fetch`` and ``transform``.

 The ``fetch`` command is used for getting the raw data from the Danish Business authority into an SQL store (MySQL or Postgres).